 After processing this text, and having heard Jeff Wayne’s Musical Version of The War of the Worlds many times in the past, I now have Justin Hayward’s song, “Forever Autumn“, stuck in my head.

-THE COINMG OF THE MRNAATIS
+THE CIMONG OF THE MTANIARS

 THE EVE OF THE WAR